BASILAHAMED/visual-comparison/README.md

 *   Implementation is using only standard core language and platform features, no 3rd party libraries and plagiarized code is permitted.

-*   Pixels (with the same coordinates in two images) can be visually similar, but have different values of RGB.
-2 pixels are considered to be "different" if they differ more than `pixelToleranceLevel`(this configuration described below) from each other.

 *   The output of the comparison is a copy of `actual` images.
 The differences are outlined with red rectangles as shown below.

 ## Release Notes